 Track application status

-Permit applicants will want to know the status of their applications and if they need to make any adjustments to ensure that they are approved.
+Permit applicants want to know the status of their applications and if they need to make any adjustments to ensure that they are approved.
 They also need the ability to complete a permit they submitted as a draft.

 - View the My Special Event Permits app.